jpmml/jpmml-converter/README.md

 JPMML-Converter
 ===============

-Fast conversion of R models to PMML
+Java library for converting R models to PMML

 # IMPORTANT #